-Many advisors consider using ETFs in their business practice but, for a variety of reasons, feel unsure where to start.
+Many advisors consider using exchange-traded funds (ETFs) in their business practice but, for a variety of reasons, feel unsure where to start.
 They’ve heard that ETFs have advantages—such as tax efficiency, transparency, tradability, and lower costs—but they’ve positioned their clients in mutual funds for the majority of their career.
 Simply put, they’re more comfortable with the ins and outs of share classes, breakpoints, portfolio managers, and fund companies—and their clients might be, too.
 What’s a mutual fund-centric advisor to do?

 As an asset manager that offers both mutual funds and ETFs, we can tell you that adding ETFs to your practice is not only not as hard as you may think, but it may result in positive outcomes for your clients.
 Here’s what you need to know as you consider your options.